The Skipping Stone was the favorite of the public and the City Council. Click on this map to see the detour route around Totem Lake Boulevard.

 This is the Totem Lake transportation strategy residents have reaffirmed they want in multiple City planning documents.
 That includes the 2035 Comprehensive Plan update, the Transportation Master Plan, the Cross Kirkland Corridor Master Plan and Totem Lake Park Master Plan.
 The Totem Lake Connector is also the largest infrastructure investment proposed in the City’s interactive “Suggest a Project.”
 That internet-based system has accumulated more than 500 transportation-related suggestions.
 Eighty percent of those suggestions ask for projects that would protect residents from cars, such as sidewalks, crosswalks, bike lanes and traffic calming devices.

-The design for the Totem Lake Connector is being funded primarily from transportation impact fees on new development, so growth is paying for this infrastructure.
-The construction of the bridge is intended to be financed with state and federal grants.
+The design for the Totem Lake Connector is being funded primarily from transportation impact fees on new development.

 Mid-December 2019 - February 2020: Kirkland job order contractor relocates a 24-inch sewer main to prevent a conflict with Totem Lake Connector's future alignment.